-Particularly in the past few years, ‘principle’ has become a highly-prized political commodity.
-After the lies surrounding the invasion of Iraq, Nick Clegg’s tuition fees debacle, and a general feeling of disgust at the fudge-filled spin doctors patrolling each party HQ, the public is ready for some straight-talking political conviction.
+Particularly in the past few years, ‘principle’ has become a highly-prised political commodity.
+After the lies surrounding the invasion of Iraq, Nick Clegg’s tuition fees debacle, and a general feeling of disgust at the fudge-filled spin doctors patrolling each party HQ, the public is ready for some straight-talking political integrity.
 Assessments of Jeremy Corbyn generally take one of two forms: ‘he’s principled and…’ (if you like him), or ‘he’s principled but…’ (if you don’t).
-The one thing everyone can agree on is that his conviction is one of his good points.
+The one thing everyone seems to be able to positively agree on, is his conviction.

 He’s not alone in this.
-While surfing videos on the BBC (as you do), I recently found myself watching Mhairi Black’s much-lauded maiden speech to the House of Commons.
-The 20-year-old SNP MP spoke with passion and eloquence, but one excerpt in particular caught my attention: a political analogy attributed to a personal hero of hers, Tony Benn.
-“Weathercocks”, she mused “will spin in whatever direction the wind of public opinion may blow them, no matter what principle they may have to compromise.”
-She added that “signposts will stand true and tall and principled.”
+While surfing clips on the BBC (as you do), I recently found myself watching Mhairi Black’s much-lauded maiden speech to the House of Commons.
+The 20-year-old SNP MP spoke with passion and eloquence, but one excerpt in particular caught my attention; a political analogy attributed to a personal hero of hers, Tony Benn.
+“Weathercocks”, she mused “will spin in whatever direction the wind of public opinion may blow them, no matter what principle they may have to compromise”.
+“Signposts”, she added “will stand true and tall and principled”.

 If Mhairi Black became Prime Minister, are we therefore to assume that the lady would not be for turning?
-I couldn’t help but notice that her eulogy for single-minded leadership came just minutes after she had denounced Margaret Thatcher in the strongest terms.
-Tony Benn was indeed a signpost, but Thatcher was an even more successful one.
-Both of these signposts are only good if you agree with what’s on them; directions to Essex aren’t much use if you’re trying to get to Surrey.
-Indeed, later in the very same speech, Ms. Black attacked the current Conservative government for being ‘uncompromising’.
+I couldn’t help but notice that her eulogy for single-minded leadership came just minutes after she had denounced Margaret Thatcher in the strongest possible terms.
+Undeniably Tony Benn was a “signpost”, but Thatcher was an even more steadfast and far more successful one.
+Signposts are only positive if you agree with what’s written on them; directions to Essex aren’t much use if you’re trying to get to Surrey.
+Indeed, later in the very same speech, Ms. Black attacked the current Conservative government for being “uncompromising”.

 ‘Conviction politicians’ can sometimes carve a path that others could not, but at what cost?
 When the unstoppable force of Margaret Thatcher came up against the immovable object of Arthur Scargill, we did not get constructive discussion, we instead got a turf war.
 Politicians should be pragmatic public servants, willing to serve the will of the people and compromise when it is in the interests of the nation.
 Too much personal idealism is a hindrance to this process.